jxom/cevoaustralia.github.io/_posts/2017-07-23-test-driven-infrastructure-with-test-kitchen.md

 * verify
 * destroy

-These multiple steps really help you with the development phase of your server provisioning and validation code.
+These multiple steps help you with the development phase of your server provisioning and validation code.

 A simple workflow is to run: